Have you been dreaming of the perfect Greek Isles adventure but wondering how to go Island-hopping in Greece on a budget? Then, look no further.

 If you decide on a group of islands to explore, you’ll be able to enjoy your time on each island without rushing.
 You’ll also spend less on ferry trips, and you won’t miss out on any of the island highlights.

 You don’t need to dish out your entire budget on a few nights’ meals.
-While tourist-centred restaurants have high prices, the local tavernas are where you’ll find great, affordable meals.
+While tourist-centred restaurants have high prices, the local tavernas are where you’ll find great tasting, affordable meals, and Greek drinks.

 To properly explore many of the islands in Greece, you’ll often need a car.
 The bus routes don’t service all the secret hideaways and beach escapes.
 But car rentals can add quite a bit to your travel expenses.